aitos-io/BoAT3-anchor-sdk/README.md

 # Full BoAT3 Application Build

 The remaining chapters describe a full BoAT3 application example.
-Developers can send any business data to the BoAT3 connector.
+Developers can send any service data to the BoAT3 connector.
 The following takes Weather Station data as an example.

 # Create and Initialize Your Application